-- a) An application for a Coastal Development Permit for an accessory dwelling unit shall be considered ministerially without discretionary review or hearing. - b) The Director shall approve, conditionally approve, or deny an application for a Coastal Development Permit for an accessory dwelling unit within 120 days following the submittal of an application to the Department in compliance with Section 35-57A (Application Preparation and Filing). - 3.
+- 1. Permit required.
+Prior to the development or use of a building or portion thereof as an accessory dwelling unit, an application for a Coastal Development Permit shall be submitted in compliance with Section 35-57A (Application Preparation and Filing), and the Coastal Development Permit shall be issued in compliance with Section 35-169 (Coastal Development Permits). - 2.
+Ministerial review.
+An application for a Coastal Development Permit for an accessory dwelling unit shall be considered ministerially without discretionary review or hearing. - 3.
 Conflicts with other sections of this Article.
-Except as provided in Subsection 3.a (Coastal resource protection), where there are conflicts between the standards in this Section 35-142 (Accessory Dwelling Units), the standards in Section 35-119 (Accessory Structures) and the standards in the specific zone regulations (Division 4 Zoning Districts), the provisions of this Section shall prevail. - a.
+Except as provided in Subsection 3.a (Coastal resource protection), where there are conflicts between the standards in this Section 35-142 (Accessory Dwelling Units), the standards in Section 35-119 (Accessory Structures), and the standards in the specific zone regulations (Division 4 Zoning Districts), the provisions of this Section shall prevail. - a.
 Coastal resource protection.
 If there is a conflict between the standards of this Section 35-142 (Accessory Dwelling Units) and standards that protect coastal resources, the requirements which are most protective of coastal resources shall prevail.